particle-iot/docs/src/content/tutorials/product-tools/migrating-to-growth.md

 {{> dataoperationscalc}}

 If you want to try to reduce the number of data operations you are using, see [minimizing data operations](/tutorials/device-cloud/introduction/#minimizing-data-operations).

 {{top}}

+### What is a data operation?

+{{blurb name="dataoperations"}}

+{{top}}

+### What are free plan limits?

+The free plan is a place for prototyping products.
+It is free of charge, but there are limits on the number of devices and data operations you can use.

+- Up to {{freeTierDevices}} devices, any mix of cellular, Wi-Fi, and Tracker devices
+- {{freeTierDataOperationsUnit}} Data Operations ({{freeTierDataOperationsComma}}) per month, for both cellular and Wi-Fi, pooled across all devices
+- Up to {{freeTierDataOperationsCellularData}} of cellular data per month, pooled across all devices, at no charge
+- Device communication is paused when a monthly limit is reached

+{{top}}